cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/virtual-machine.rst

    :tabs: "Linux Virtual Machine"
    :independent:

-   $ cd /opt/cdap/sdk
-   $ ./bin/cdap.sh start
+   $ /opt/cdap/sdk/bin/cdap.sh start
      . . .
-   $ ./bin/cdap.sh stop
+   $ /opt/cdap/sdk/bin/cdap.sh stop

 Note that starting CDAP is not necessary if you use the Virtual Machine, as it starts the Standalone CDAP automatically on startup.